Thdub/adi-series-volume-controller/README.md

-`dist_icons/app.ico` as the executable's icon, and pulls in `broadlink` + `cryptography` (broadlink's crypto dependency, and the one PyInstaller most often fails to auto-detect) with `collect_all` rather than relying on static import analysis alone. `build.bat` then copies `sendmidi.exe`, `receivemidi.exe` and `dist_icons/tray.ico` into the result.
-Output:
+`dist_icons/app.ico` as the executable's icon, and pulls in `broadlink` + `cryptography` (broadlink's crypto dependency, and the one PyInstaller most often fails to auto-detect) with `collect_all` rather than relying on static import analysis alone.
+`build.bat` expects `sendmidi.exe`, `receivemidi.exe`, `dist_icons/tray.ico`
+and `dist_icons/app.ico` next to it, and stops with an error if one is missing. `build.bat` then copies `sendmidi.exe`, `receivemidi.exe` and `dist_icons/tray.ico` into the result.
-`dist\ADI Series Volume Controller\`, ready to copy anywhere as-is.
+Output: `dist\ADI Series Volume Controller\`, ready to copy anywhere as-is.

 ## Dev / support tools

-A few small tools were built along the way and ship in this repo's `tools/` folder as a bonus, even though the app itself does not need them at
+A couple of small tools were built along the way and ship in this repo's `tools/` folder as a bonus, even though the app itself does not need them at runtime:
-runtime:

 - **`ADI_Series_Volume_Controller.ahk`** (AutoHotkey v2) — the original
   implementation this app is based on, kept as a lightweight alternative.